christiankyle-ching/board_resolution_is/docs/README_DEPLOY.md

 py manage.py tailwind build
 py manage.py collectstatic --noinput
 ```

+#### Creating an Admin Account

-4. We'll need to create a default admin account.
+We'll need to create a default admin account.
 In the same `cmd` window, enter:

 ```bat
 py manage.py createsuperuser
 ```

 Enter valid credentials that you'll use to log into the system.
 Also use valid email address in order for reset password feature to work.

+#### Test the Website

-5. Next, we'll test first if the installation is working by entering:
+Next, we'll test first if the installation is working by entering:

 ```bat
 py manage.py runserver
 ```

 Then open the link shown in the browser (default is: `http://127.0.0.1:8000/`).

-**Note:** The website will look ugly, because the styling is not served on development server.
-Ignore this for now, but **try to log in** your username and password created in the previous step.
+**Note:** The website will look ugly, because the styling is not served on development server. **Ignore this for now, but try to log in** your username and password created in the previous step.

 Once it is confirmed to be working, stop the server by pressing `CTRL + C` in the `cmd`.